silambarasan11/FortiGate-Bulk-IP-Block-Script-Creator-Tool/README.md

 2. **Run Python**
    - Type `python` and press Enter
-   -  open the saved `.py` script and run it or copy paste the coad in cli
+   -  open the saved `.py` script and run it or copy paste the script in cli.

 3. **Enter the address group name** when prompted
    - You can use an existing group or create a new one